mahendra-gehlot/pneumothorax_detection/README.md

 This air pushes on the outside of your lung and makes it collapse.

 ### Implementation Details
-The Effiecient-Net B0 Base model is implemented for classification task.
+The Effiecient-Net B0, B4 model are implemented for classification task.

 ### Dataset
 ```